Cheer Extreme Allstars

 Cheer Extreme Allstars is a branch of cheerleading and competition dance gyms found throughout North Carolina, South Carolina, Maryland, Illinois, Florida and Virginia.
-Cheer Extreme is most well known for its Small Senior and Large Senior teams, which received numerous national titles and have ranked in the Cheerleading Worlds competitions, with Cheer Extreme Senior Elite winning the first-place title in 2010, 2012, 2013, and after a decade of being placed as runner up the team took home a gold medal in 2023 and also 2025.
-At the 2015 Cheerleading Worlds, Cheer Extreme's Coed Elite won first place.
-Also at the 2016, 2018, 2019,2021,2024 and 2025 Cheerleading Worlds, Cheer Extreme's SSX won first place.
-Cheer Extreme has over 850 National Champion titles.
+Cheer Extreme is best known for its level six (or "Worlds") teams, which have won numerous titles at the Cheerleading Worlds.
+Cheer Extreme Senior Elite, of the Kernersville, NC, location, finished in first place at the Cheerleading Worlds in 2010, 2012, 2013, 2023, 2025, and 2026; Cheer Extreme SSX (also known as Small Senior X) of the Raleigh, NC, location finished in first place in 2016, 2018, 2019, 2021, 2024, 2025, and 2026; and Cheer Extreme Code Black, also of Raleigh, finished in first place in 2019, 2024, 2025, and 2026.
+As a franchise, Cheer Extreme has won over 850 National Champion titles.

 In 2009, an owner and coach Courtney Smith-Pope, who was a cheerleader for Wake Forest University, won Coach of The Year sponsored by the USASF.
 In 2013, Cheer Extreme opened a location in Roanoke, Virginia.
 In 2015, Cheer Extreme opened a location in Waldorf, Maryland.
 In 2022, they opened a new location in Boynton Beach, Florida.
 The two most notable locations are in Kernersville, NC and Raleigh, NC.
 Courtney Smith-Pope is the owner of the Kernersville location and her sister Kelly Helton owns the Raleigh location.
 CEA was originally opened by Betsy Smith before ownership was passed down to her daughters.